Raagul26/TEXAUD/README.md

 ##### NOTE:

+    THIS PROGRAM IS CREATED ONLY FOR EDUCATIONAL PURPOSE.
-    This program is created using python.
+    Created using python.
 If you notice any issue please report to me.
     It works fully offline, no need internet access.
 So, safe to use.